almostengr/light-show-extender/README.md

 ### About appsettings.json File

-* "AlarmUser" should be the name of the Twitter account that can be mentioned if there is an issue with the show (e.g. Raspberry Pi having high CPU temperature).
+* "TwitterUser" should be the name of the Twitter account that can be mentioned if there is an issue with the show (e.g. Raspberry Pi having high CPU temperature).
 Value needs to include the at (@) symbol.
 * "FalconUri" should be the hostname or IP address to your Falcon Pi Player.
 If your FPP does not have an assigned or static IP address, then I would recommend using the hostname.
 * "Temperature" should be the threshold that has to be reached before a high temperature alert is triggered.
 In warmer climates, you will want to set this value higher to prevent false alerts.
-Per the Raspberry Pi documentation, 60 to 65 s degrees Celsius is close to the upper operating limit of the Pi.
-This value needs to be in degrees Celsius
+Per the Raspberry Pi documentation, 60 to 65 degrees Celsius is close to the safe upper operating limit of the Pi.
+This value needs to be in degrees Celsius.

+## Twitter Examples

+Follow my Christmas Light Show account [@hpchristmas](https://twitter.com/hpchristmas) to see what this application can do.

 ## Known Bugs